 Employment of police and detectives is projected to grow 7 percent from 2016 to 2026 (Source: BLS)

 Bachelor’s degree holders can work in defense contracting, analysis, and project management (Source: payscale.com)

 91% of the net increase in jobs held by those at least 25 years old are filled by those with at least a bachelor’s degree (Source: marketwatch.com)

-Of the 120 credits required for the Bachelor of Science in Military Leadership, a total of 30 credits must be earned at the upper level (21 credits in the arts and sciences and 9 credits in electives).
+120 credits are required for the Bachelor of Science in Military Leadership.
+A total of 30 credits must be earned at the upper level.
 As part of these credits, for the core component, a minimum of 33 credits must be earned in the field of military leadership, of which 18 credits must be at the upper level.
 A minimum GPA of 2.0 is required in the core component.

 This course introduces you to contemporary military leadership skills with an emphasis on ethical decision-making and the importance of diversity, inclusion, and cultural competence in the military workplace.
 Instructional material includes topics in strategic communication, team management, and conflict resolution skills; the impact of history on current military operations; and the role of diplomacy, information, military, and economics (DIME) in governance of the global commons.

 Discover your own leadership type indicator as you learn about issues of moral judgment in public service.
 Take a closer look at case studies of wrongful obedience, loyal dissent, and whistleblowing; accountability and mitigation; human and ecological interventions in foreign and international affairs; and the benefits of diversity and inclusion in government agencies, nonprofit organizations, and businesses with a global reach.